The Neighbors: Income

 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 28.1% of the residents employed.
+clerical, assistant, and tech support occupations, with 26.3% of the residents employed.

 Other residents here are employed in executive, management, and professional occupations